Programeerik/ChainGuardian.DotNetNuGet/workshop/02-vulnerabilities.md

 ```

 Run the `dotnet restore` or `dotnet build` command and see that you are no longer able to create a successful build. **Now update the packages so that the build succeeds.**

+Go to the next step: [03. restoring packages](./03-restoring-pacakges.md)